Editors

 element in order to determine what compression to request.
 The following

-is an example excerpt from an Identify
+is an example excerpt from an Identify:

 <Identify ...> ... <compression>gzip</compression> <compression>compress</compression> ... </Identify> |

-which says that this repository supports gzip
+which says that this repository supports gzip and compress

-encodings in addition to the mandatory identity
+encodings in addition to the mandatory identity encoding.

-If a harvester receiving this response supports gzip
+If a harvester receiving this response supports gzip compression then

 it might issue subsequent requests with one of the following HTTP headers: